Ovington Weller: Early life

-Weller was born in Reisterstown, Maryland, and attended the public schools.
-He entered the United States Naval Academy in Annapolis, Maryland in 1877 and graduated in 1881.
+Ovington Eugene Weller was born on January 23, 1862, in Reisterstown, Maryland, to Wilmina (née Berryman) and William F. Weller.
+He graduated from Franklin High School in 1877.
+He graduated from the United States Naval Academy in 1881 and was president of his class.
 After two years of service in the United States Navy, he was honorably discharged in 1883.

-Following his service in the Navy, Weller enrolled at the National Law School (not related to the namesake Indian school) in 1883.
+Following his service in the Navy, Weller enrolled at the National Law School in Washington, D.C., in 1883.
 While attending school, he was employed as a clerk in the Post Office Department in Washington, D.C. from 1883 to 1887.
-He graduated in 1887 and was admitted to the Bar in 1888.
+He graduated in 1887 with a Bachelor of Laws and was admitted to the bar in 1888.

 Career

-After practicing law for three years, Weller engaged in banking and manufacturing, and was a member of a stock brokerage firm until retiring in 1901.
-He traveled extensively following retirement.
+Weller practiced law from 1888 to 1891 in Wichita, Kansas.
+He worked in banking and manufacturing, and was a member of a stock brokerage firm until retiring in 1901.

-Weller became chairman of the State Roads Commission of Maryland in 1912.
-He ran as Republican party candidate in the 1915 Maryland gubernatorial election, but was defeated by Democratic candidate Emerson C. Harrington.
+Weller was appointed as chairman of the State Roads Commission of Maryland in 1912 by Governor Phillips Lee Goldsborough.
+He served in the role until 1915.
+He ran as Republican party candidate in the 1915 Maryland gubernatorial election, but was defeated by Democratic candidate Emerson C. Harrington by a margin of 3,181 votes.

 Weller was treasurer of the Republican National Senatorial Committee from 1918 to 1920 until he was elected to the United States Senate in 1920, defeating incumbent John Walter Smith.
-Weller unsuccessfully tried for re-election in 1926, losing his position to Millard Tydings.

-While senator, Weller was chairman of the U.S. Senate Committee on Manufactures.
+He served from March 4, 1921, to March 3, 1927.
+He was chairman of the U.S. Senate Committee on Manufactures.
+He unsuccessfully tried for re-election in 1926, losing his position to Millard Tydings.
+Following his election in 1934, Governor Harry Nice appointed Weller as chairman of the Public Service Commission and served from 1935 to 1940.
+He was delegate-at-large at the 1916, 1924 and 1936 Republican National Conventions.
+He was a member of the Republican National Committee in 1932, 1936 and 1940.

-Weller resumed the practice of law in Baltimore, Maryland until his death.
+Weller resumed the practice of law in Baltimore in 1926 and continued practicing until his death.
+He was also affiliated with law firms in Boston and New York.

 Personal life

+Weller married Elizabeth Bailey of Baltimore County around 1888.
+They had a son, Felton Parker.
+His wife died in 1934.
+In the 1930s, he lived in Silver Spring.
+After Weller retired, he traveled extensively.

-Weller died on January 5, 1947.
+Weller died on January 5, 1947, at Johns Hopkins Hospital in Baltimore.
 He is buried in Arlington National Cemetery in Arlington, Virginia.